Arizona Reid

-Arizona "AZ" Reid III (born March 11, 1986) is an American professional basketball player for Elitzur Eito Ashkelon of the Israeli National League.
+Arizona "AZ" Reid III (born March 11, 1986) is an American professional basketball player.
 He was the 2006–07 Big South Conference Player of the Year, 2007–08 Preseason Player of the Year, and the 2007–08 Big South Conference Player of the Year.

 Family

 He is the son of Arizona Reid Jr. and Tressa Smith.
 AZ has three brothers (Jarron Reid, Tyson Miller and Tyshone Reid) and two sisters (Kesha Smith and Tyshennia Reid).
 His cousin, Roosevelt Dawkins played basketball at College of Charleston.

 Reid came to High Point from Gaffney, South Carolina, where he was a four-year varsity player at Gaffney High School and was featured in numerous basketball magazines, such as SLAM.
-Notable High School teammates are NFL Wide Receiver Sidney Rice and college standout Donald Sims Appalachian State University.
+Notable high school teammates include NFL wide receiver Sidney Rice, who played for the University of South Carolina, made the Pro Bowl in 2009 with the Minnesota Vikings, and won the Super Bowl in 2013 with the Seahawks, as well as Donald Sims, a standout player at Appalachian State University.

 College

 A 6'5" power forward for the Panthers, Reid is undersized and relies on his drive to get to the boards over players that have been a half a foot taller than him.

 In the 2007–2008 season, he became the first player in Big South history to reach the 1,800 point/900 rebound club.
 On February 18, 2008, Reid became the all-time leader rebound leader in Big South Conference history when he grabbed his third rebound against Coastal Carolina.
 Days later he joined an elite NCAA club of 2,000 points and 1,000 rebounds in a collegiate career.
 At the close of the 2007-08 basketball season, Reid is only one of fewer than 100 men's players to ever achieve these milestones together.

 On February 24, 2007, in High Point's final regular season game, Reid finished with a career-high matching 32 points and a personal best 25 rebounds vs. Virginia Military Institute.
 The 25 boards set a new Big South Conference single game record, previously held by Charleston Southern’s Tony Fairley (1987) and Coastal Carolina University’s Moses Sonko (earlier that season).
 It was also an HPU program Division I record.
 Reid finished the 2006–07 season with a league leading 13 double-doubles.

 Arizona led High Point to a school record 22–10 season with his 21.6 points per game and 9.6 rebounds per game during the 2006-07 regular season.